Home Health Tips Health Concerns Site Index Glossary Contact Us

-The prostrate is a small chestnut sized gland located just beneath the urinary bladder and in front of the rectum.
+The prostate is a small chestnut sized gland located just beneath the urinary bladder and in front of the rectum.
 It encircles the tube that carries urine from the bladder to the outside of the body.
-Found only in men, the prostate adds a liquid medium that the sperm cells need for nourishment as well as to exit the body.
+Found only in men, the prostate adds a liquid medium that the sperm cells need for nourishment which carries the sperm during ejaculation.

-The prostrate is the most common site of disorders in the male urinary system..
+The prostate is the most common site of disorders in the male urinary system.
 Two of the most common prostrate problems are prostatitis and enlarged prostrate (medically known as benign prostatic hypertrophy (BPH).

 Prostatitis can be either acute or chronic.
 Typical symptoms of acute prostatitis are: